floringavrila/serialtools/README.md

 _A serial port data logger GUI and Shell application_

-This application can read and log serial data from serial serial ports.
+This application can read and log serial data from serial ports.

 GUI: It is a Swing application having its backend based on [jSerialComm](https://github.com/Fazecast/jSerialComm).